laravel/docs/billing.md

 - `Laravel\Cashier\Events\WebhookReceived`
 - `Laravel\Cashier\Events\WebhookHandled`

+`WebhookReceived` is handled before Cashier takes over, `WebhookHandled` is after Cashier handles the event.
+Recommend `WebhookReceived` for any Stripe events that are not covered in this section.

 Both events contain the full payload of the Stripe webhook.
 For example, if you wish to handle the `invoice.payment_succeeded` webhook, you may register a [listener](/docs/{{version}}/events#defining-listeners) that will handle the event:

     <?php